 By the end of this month, traders will be able to do online and mobile trading in securities listed on the Zimbabwe Stock Exchange and Financial Securities Exchange.
 The mobile trading platform will enable traders, both local and foreign to actively manage their portfolios even when they are away from a desktop/laptop.
 Mobile Trading is essentially an extension of online trading, which is simultaneously going to be introduced by the end of this month.

 After the mobile trading platform becomes fully operational, Zimbabwe will be the first Southern Africa to have this trading platform.
 The mobile trading will be done through USSD and an Android application.
-And the technology is being provided by Escrow, which is known to have provided the Kenyan Government with technological solutions to issue a mobile traded retail bond.
+And this technology is being provided by Escrow, which is known to have provided the Kenyan Government with technological solutions to issue a mobile traded retail bond.

 Above all, Escrow is famed for also helping Untu Capital to issue Zimbabwe’s first mobile-based bond.
 About the mobile trading platform, Escrow Group spokesperson said;